 Just shoot them an email asking for it.

-If they say no, that’s a red flag.
+If they say no, then that’s a red flag.
 If it still seems worth exploring anyway, you can always ask them for the VIN (Vehicle Identification Number) and pay for a CARFAX report yourself.

 2. Get a free (but limited) vehicle history report from VINCheck

 VINCheck is the new kid on the block.
 While not as detailed as CARFAX reports, it’s hard to argue with a free vehicle history report when you’re just doing some basic research on your next car.

 Specifically, it can tell you if the car sustained any damage.
 Finer details like ownership history or service history might not be available, but you’ll be able to spot important red flags by looking for big repair bills.
 The vehicle’s car accident report shouldn’t affect your own car insurance rates, but sometimes the related damage can weaken the car’s frame.
 Just something to be aware of!